B. Pam Ismail, Center Director and Professor, Department of Food Science & Nutrition, [email protected]

 Development of pennycress and camelina as new cash/cover crops.
 We are working with the Food Science group at UMN to identify new varieties of the oilseed crops pennycress and camelina.
 Importantly, these crops have the potential to be grown during the fallow period between the harvest of corn and the establishment of soybeans the following year.
 Thus, they have the potential to serve as a new source for human nutrition without requiring new farmlands.
 We will be screening for varieties with improved protein content and quality.

-Jim House, Professor and Head, Department of Food & Human Nutritional Sciences, University of Manitoba, [email protected]
+Jim House, Professor, Department of Food & Human Nutritional Sciences, University of Manitoba, [email protected]

 Expertise: Protein and amino acid nutrition; Protein quality; Water-soluble vitamin nutrition; Nutrient Requirements.